Stephen Neal

-Stephen "Coach" Matthew Neal (born October 9, 1976) is an American former professional football guard who played his entire career for the New England Patriots of the National Football League (NFL).
+Stephen Matthew Neal (born October 9, 1976) is an American former professional football player who spent his entire career as a guard for the New England Patriots of the National Football League (NFL).
 He is a former world champion in freestyle wrestling and two-time NCAA national champion wrestler at Cal State-Bakersfield.
 He was signed by the Patriots as an undrafted free agent in 2001, and won three Super Bowl rings with the team.
 He is one of a handful of NFL players who did not play college football.

 Early life

-Neal attended San Diego High School in San Diego, California and was a letterman in football, wrestling, swimming, tennis, and track and field.
-In wrestling, as a senior, he posted a 45–2 record and placed fourth at the California State Wrestling Tournament in the 189-pound weight class.
+Neal attended San Diego High School in San Diego, California, and was a letterman in football, wrestling, swimming, tennis, and track and field.
+In wrestling, as a senior, he posted a 45–2 record and placed fourth at the CIF Wrestling State Tournament in the 189-pound weight class.
 In 1995, he wrestled and defeated future NFL running back Ricky Williams.

 Wrestling career

-Neal attended California State University, Bakersfield and became one of the top wrestlers in the nation, compiling a 156–10 record with four All-American seasons.
+Neal attended California State University, Bakersfield, and became one of the top wrestlers in the nation, compiling a 156–10 record with four All-American seasons.
 He placed fourth in NCAA Division I as a freshman and second as a sophomore before winning titles his junior and senior year.
 In 1997, in his sophomore season, Neal lost to two time heavyweight champ Kerry McCoy.
 The 1998 campaign saw Neal win his first NCAA heavyweight title 20–5 over Trent Hynek of Iowa State.
 His final title in 1999 came via a win over future NCAA wrestling champion, WWE champion, and UFC heavyweight champion Brock Lesnar (in March 2011, Lesnar told Opie & Anthony that his loss to Neal still sticks with him).
 In 1999, Neal won the Dan Hodge Award following a year in which he won the U.S. Freestyle Championship, the Pan-American Games title and the 1999 World Wrestling Championships at 286 pounds.
 In 1999, he won the FILA outstanding wrestler award, an honor given to the best wrestler in the world.
 Also for that year's performance, he received the Wade Schalles Award for best collegiate pinner.
 His 1999 season led up to the 2000 Summer Olympics trials where Kerry McCoy edged him for the trip to Sydney, Australia.
 After the trials, Neal retired from wrestling.

 Neal set Pac-10 Conference records by finishing 34–0 in conference competition, while becoming the conference's first four-time winner in the same weight class, and second four-time winner ever.
 He finished his college career as Cal State-Bakersfield's career record holder in wins (156) and also set school records for pins in a season (31) and a career (71).

 While at Cal State-Bakersfield, Neal was a four-time Academic All-American and a four-time Pac-10 Academic All-Conference selection.

 In 2012, Neal was inducted into the National Wrestling Hall of Fame as a Distinguished Member.